 - The liner is a thin plastic or paper film, which you remove from the label when pasting, and discard it.

 - The face stock is called so perhaps because that is what we see on the label.
 It may be made of paper, foil, plastic, fabric, and so on depending upon the client’s requirement and budget.
 The logo and contents are printed on this part.

 - The adhesive is the glue, which binds the face stock to the packet or jar.

 - The release coat is applied to the topmost portion of the liner.

 - The top coated is applied on the face stock to give the required finish to the label.
 It also protects the label from tearing and scratches.

 Advantages of Using Pressure Sensitive Labels

-They are easy to apply, and can be pasted by hand, as well as machine.
+They are easy to apply and can be pasted by hand, as well as the machine.
 Also, with these labels, you will hardly take any time to finish your job.

 - They serve as a good branding tool.
 They help increase the brand value of your products and grab the attention of customers.